About Your Radiation Oncology Treatment Team

-Radiation therapists (RT's) administer your daily radiation treatments using the prescription and treatment plan prescribed by the physicians, working closely with the doctors during your entire treatment course.
+Registered radiation therapists (RT) administer your daily radiation treatments using the prescription and treatment plan prescribed by the physicians, working closely with the doctors during your entire treatment course.
 They also perform daily quality-assurance inspection of treatment machines to ensure your treatments are administered safely and correctly.

-A medical physicist makes sure equipment is calibrated, operated and applied properly, to protect the patient, care takers and medical staff from radiation exposure.
-Our physist works closely with doctors and dosimetrists in creating your custom treatment plan, including determining optimal body positioning, both for your comfort and ease of reproducibility.
-The physicist also checks every chart and every plan as part of our ongoing quality assurance and is responsible for the daily, monthly and yearly equipment inspections that assure we comply with state and federal regulations governing the medical administration of radiation.
-Our medical physicist is board certified.
+A medical physicist makes sure equipment is calibrated and operating properly to protect the patient, care takers and medical staff from radiation exposure.
+Our board certified medical physicists work closely with doctors and dosimetrists in creating your custom treatment plan, including determining optimal body positioning, both for your comfort and ease of reproducibility.
+A physicist also checks every chart and every plan as part of our ongoing quality assurance and is responsible for the daily, monthly and yearly equipment inspections that assure we comply with state and federal regulations governing the medical administration of radiation.

-In collaboration with the radiation oncologist, medical dosimetrists work closely with our physicist to determine the proper radiation dosage needed and optimal location of treatment on a patient's body in order to shrink or eliminate tumor growth.
+In collaboration with the radiation oncologist, medical dosimetrists work closely with our medical physicists to determine the proper radiation dosage needed and optimal location of treatment on a patient's body in order to shrink or eliminate tumor growth.
 Our dosimetrists are board certified.